sumanndass/Credit_Card_Transactions/README.md

     as
     select trans_date_trans_time, format(trans_date_trans_time, 'yyyyMMdd') datetimeid from CC_Transactions_Stage.dbo.transactions_stage
     ```
-  - populate new date dimension table 'Dim_Date'
+  - populate new date dimension table 'Dim_Date' for the first time and after that we will use different procedure
     ```sql
     declare @start datetime
     declare @end datetime = getdate()